Designing your Diary mission

 - "Show me your child's 5 favorite mobile apps.
 Submit a new entry for each app, and tell me what you like or dislike about each one." (days: 3 / minimum entries required: 5)

-Get to know the 5 types of parts
+Get to know the 5 types of activities

 Looking for some inspiration?
-When creating a mission part, it is usually best to model it after one of the 5 types highlighted below.
+When creating a mission activity, it is usually best to model it after one of the 5 types highlighted below.

 Scouts capture recurring experiences as they happen in real-time.
 This usually looks like: "Show me every time you...."